digitallawyer/legaloperators/why-join.md

 **What’s involved with the application process?**

-To <a href="/join">apply</a>, you’ll need to fill out a short questionnaire about you and your background.
-We will review your application and may request additional verification of your background, in particular if you were not referred through another community member or did not apply with your professional email address.
-The application takes less than 2 minutes to complete.
+To <a href="/join">apply</a>, you’ll need to fill out a short questionnaire (only takes 2 minutes to complete).
+Your application will be reviewed and additional information may be requested,  if you were not referred through another community member or did not apply with your professional email address.

 **How to know if you’re the right fit?**